One of the curious features of

 The reason I’m not moving there now is not Malaga.
 It’s Dublin.

 I’m still too hooked on Dublin to leave.
 I’m at home in Dublin, more than I have ever felt at home in Holland.
 I could not say goodbye to the city and the friendly people.
 I couldn’t bear watching the Dublin football team on a laptop screen rather than from the stands in Croke Park.
-And I definitely couldn’t walk away from
+And I definitely couldn’t walk away from my favorite restaurants, all those great pubs, and the friends I made.

 I couldn’t leave that all behind.